gliluaume/DbApi/README.md

 ## Details
-Defines two classes used for properties tagging.
+It defines two classes used for properties tagging.

 ### Mapper
-Wraps DBMS commands.
+It wraps DBMS commands.

 #### ICommandDescriptor
-Is an interface packing command parameters.
+It is an interface packing command parameters.

 #### OraCommandDescriptor
 An implementation of ```ICommandDescriptor``` for Oracle.